macropay-solutions/laravel-lumen-crud-wizard-decorator/README.md

 This is a decorator lib that can be used with [Laravel crud wizard](https://github.com/macropay-solutions/laravel-lumen-crud-wizard).

 Features:
-- download as csv via stream,
+- download as csv via stream without saving the file on server,
 - renames/maps the column names for the resource and its relations,
 - can also compose additional columns from the resource columns and from its relations' columns,
 - can restrict the number of columns returned to the requested ones, including in the csv download as stream,